google/fuzzbench/docs/reference/how_it_works.md

 Once the builder has finished, the dispatcher starts the scheduler.
-The scheduler is responsible for starting and stopping trial runners, which are instances on Google Compute Engine.
+The scheduler is responsible for starting and stopping trial runners, which are instances on GCE.
 The scheduler will continuously try to create instances for trials that haven't run yet.
 This means that if an experiment requires too many resources from Google Cloud to complete at once, it can still be run anyway after some resources are freed up by trials that have finished running.
-The scheduler stops trials after they have run for the amount of time specified when starting the experiment.
+The scheduler stops trials after they have run for the amount of time specified when [starting the experiment]({{
+site.baseurl}}/running-your-own-experiment/running-an-experiment/#experiment-configuration-file).
 The scheduler stops running after all trials finish running.

 ## Trial runners

-Trial runners are compute engine instances that fuzz benchmarks.
+Trial runners are GCE instances that fuzz benchmarks.
 They start by pulling the docker images that were produced by the [builder](/#Builder) and uploaded to the container registry.
 Then, from within the container, they run [runner.py](https://github.com/google/fuzzbench/blob/master/experiment/runner.py) which calls the `fuzz` function from the `fuzzer.py` file for the specified fuzzer